-The Florida Wrongful Death Act, Florida Statutes 768.16 et seq. states that when someone dies as a result of medical malpractice, only certain, expressly defined family members can bring a case for the loss of the loved one.
+The Florida Wrongful Death Act, Florida Statutes 768.16 et seq. states that when someone dies as a result of medical malpractice,?only specific, expressly defined family members can bring a case for the loss of the loved one.

 The specific family members who can bring a medical wrongful death case are as follows:

 - Children who are 25 years old or younger

 - Adult children dependent on the deceased for financial support